tezos-commons/baseDAO/TreasuryDAO.md

-# Registry DAO
+# Treasury DAO

 **Code revision:** [871953a](https://github.com/tqtezos/baseDAO/tree/871953ad923d3fde445ae7b356153b3a85956019) *(Wed Dec 30 21:51:06 2020 +0700)*

-Registry DAO is a decentralized key-value storage of arbitrary data.
-It's parameterized by two types: `k` (for key) and `v` (for value).
-In UI, these `k` and `v` parameters both will be `bytes` and will be converted to application-level types externally.
-Application-level types can be stored as part of the contract's metadata as specified in TZIP-16.
+Treasury DAO is a smart contract that holds XTZ and FA2 tokens and lets its users decide how to spend its XTZ and tokens.

 It contains standard FA2 entrypoints, plus some extra ones including proposal and